 The Library can not only contains music files which are physically on your computer (in your HOME Directory for instance), but it can also contains music files available over remote network services.
 Some examples of supported network services are :

 - Authenticated FTP

 The files imported in the Library are displayed in the track list with the information (like the Artist name or the Album name) stored in the tags embedded on the tracks.
 Rhythmbox Music Player uses these tags to display the tracks in an organized manner.

 Tags can be modified by right-clicking, then choosingand filling in the details on the window that appears.

 To add tracks to the Library, you can follow these different methods:

-- If you want to import several music files located in a folder, choose from the menu, then select the folder in the file selector and press the button.
+- If you want to import several music files located in a folder, choose from the the application menu on the top bar, then select the folder in the file selector and press the button.
 All the music files located in the folder and its sub-folders will be imported.

 - Drag and drop files from the file manager (like Nautilus) over the Rhythmbox window.

 If you have enabled the watch directory function (see Section 14.1.2 ― Music), all the music files stored under the chosen directory will be added to the Library.
 New files added later will be also added.